luc-github/ESP3D-TFT/docs/WebDavService.md

 - 204 if success and file is overwritten
 - 404 if the resource does not exist
 - 412 if the destination resource already exists and overwrite is false
+- 409 if overwrite is true and the destination and source are different types (file or directory)
 - 503 if any error accessing the local file system (e.g. access denied)
 - 500 if any error during the file creation
+- 400 if source or destination is / or /sd or /fs, or try to move /sd to /fs or /fs to /sd